-- In the EC Program, all children must be the appropriate age for their class by September 1st.
-Tiny Tots may enter our program when they reach 18 months before the end of January.
+- 1. In the EC Program, all children must be the appropriate age for their class by September 1^{st} .
+Tiny Tots may enter our program when they reach 12 months before September 1^{st} .
 New children are not accepted in Tiny Tots after January 31st. - 2.
-Every child enrolled in EC3 and older groups must be fully potty trained (i.e. able to independently recognize the need to use the potty and work on independence in related self-help skills). - 3.
+All children enrolled in Tiny Tots must be walking independently, able to sit in a chair unassisted, and able to feed themselves without assistance. - 3.
+Every child enrolled in EC-3 and older groups must be fully potty trained (i.e. able to independently recognize the need to use the potty and work on independence in related self-help skills). - 4.
 Certificate of Immunization, DSS form and a copy of the child's health form/physical signed by a doctor must be provided prior to admission.
-These records must remain current. - 4.
+These records must remain current. - 5.
 An Addlestone registration packet must be completed prior to the start of school.
-Children may not attend school until all paperwork is complete and turned in to the school office. - 5.
+Children may not attend school until all paperwork is complete and turned in to the school office. - 6.
 Parents are strongly encouraged to schedule an intake interview on the August Conference Day.

-Jennifer Eisenhart, EC Coordinator, schedules these appointments.
-Please call the EC office in August to schedule.
-This is an adult only event and an important opportunity for teachers to see children through their parents' eyes.
+EC Director schedules these appointments.